 This advanced course is designed for those students who would like to know more about object-oriented programming in using advanced features.
 Advanced programming features will be introduced including inheritance, polymorphism, working with files and streams, Multithreading, and accessing databases.
 Lab exercises range from the creation and use of advanced classes to writing completely independent programs.
 A final project will be designed, coded, debugged, and presented to the class.
 The purpose of this lab course is to provide the students with additional hands-on practice in developing sound fundamental advanced programming skills.
+Prerequisite: CIS 218 using Java LAB 1 semester credit hour

-CIS 319L - Advanced Object-Oriented Programming using Java LAB
+CIS 319L - Advanced Object-Oriented Programming